TinyXlsx/TinyXlsx/README.md

 The library is built for .NET 8.0, ensuring compatibility with the latest versions of the framework.
 It supports two primary modes of writing data:

 1. Writing to a `MemoryStream` for in-memory processing.
-1. Writing to a `FileStream` to save the generated Excel file directly to disk.
+1. Writing to a `FileStream` to save the generated XLSX file directly to disk.

-TinyXlsx focuses on simplicity, providing only the necessary functionality to perform basic Excel file operations with minimal resource usage.
-Future versions may include more advanced features like reading and manipulating existing Excel files.
+TinyXlsx focuses on simplicity, providing only the necessary functionality to perform basic XLSX file operations with minimal resource usage.
+Future versions may include more advanced features like reading and manipulating existing XLSX files.

 ## Benchmarks